techjay-c/tp/docs/UserGuide.md

 </div>

 <div markdown="block" class="alert alert-info">
-**:information_source: Notes about dentist specializations:**<br>
+**:information_source: Notes about Specializations:**<br>
-By default, ToothTracker only accepts set of predefined recognized dental specializations.
+By default, ToothTracker only accepts a set of predefined recognized dental specializations.
 They are:<br>
   1. Endodontics<br>
   2. Dental Public Health<br>
   3. Oral and Maxillofacial Surgery<br>